Skip to main content

 Applications Open for the Student Sustainability Research Conference 2024

-Applications for The University of Leeds' annual Student Sustainability Research Conference is open to students across all levels and disciplines from the twelve member institutions of Yorkshire Universities.
+Applications for The University of Leeds annual Student Sustainability Research Conference are open to students across all levels and disciplines from the twelve member institutions of Yorkshire Universities.
 The conference presents the opportunity for students to be inspired, share their sustainability-related research, and learn from their peers from across the region in a professional conference...

 View all News